-The Peter J. Tobin College of Business offers an entrepreneurial, an experiential, and a global education.
+The Peter J. Tobin College of Business provides an education that is entrepreneurial, experiential, and global.

 Our 36-credit Master of Business Administration (M.B.A.) program has a revised focus on case studies, real-world projects and a global perspective that transcends the normal classroom experience while giving students a broad understanding of pertinent business fields and connecting them with alumni and corporate executives.